wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 ## Downloading a Website's HTML

 Alright, it is time to start building our web scraper!
 In this tutorial, we will scrape all the data from [www.example.com](http://www.example.com).
 You can use Python's request library to send an HTTP request.
 An HTTP request is how your browser gets the HTML, JavaScript, CSS, and anything else it needs from a website’s server.
-There are many different types of HTTP requests to accomplish various tasks, but you can use a GET request to ask a website's server to send you its resources.
+There are many types of HTTP requests to accomplish various tasks, but you can use a GET request to ask a website's server to send you its resources.
 Here is how to use the request library to send a GET request and print example.com's HTML.

 ```python
 import request